NiekD/pilight-addons/functions/README.md

 Rules:
 ```
- 		"statusrequest": {
+		"bewateringstatus": {
- 			 "rule": "IF dt.second == 59 THEN switch DEVICE bewatering_status TO running",
+			"rule": "IF bewatering.state IS stopped OR bewatering.state=running THEN label DEVICE statuslabel TO [ LOOKUP(bewatering_status.response, timestamp) ] - Besturing: LOOKUP(bewatering.response, besturing) - Bewatering: LOOKUP(translate.label, LOOKUP(bewatering.response, bewatering)) - Flow: LOOKUP(translate.label, LOOKUP(bewatering.response, flow)) - Bodem: LOOKUP(translate.label, LOOKUP(bewatering.response, soil)) - Temp LOOKUP(bewatering.response, temp) gr - Luchtvochtigheid: LOOKUP(bewatering.response, humi) %",
 			"active": 1
-		},
-		"bewateringstatus_label": {
-			"rule": "IF bewatering_status.state IS stopped THEN label DEVICE statuslabel TO [ LOOKUP(bewatering_status.response, timestamp) ] - Besturing: LOOKUP(bewatering_status.response, besturing) - Bewatering: LOOKUP(translate.label, LOOKUP(bewatering_status.response, bewatering)) - Flow: LOOKUP(translate.label, LOOKUP(bewatering_status.response, flow)) - Bodem: LOOKUP(translate.label, LOOKUP(bewatering_status.response, soil)) - Temp LOOKUP(bewatering_status.response, temp) gr - Luchtvochtigheid: LOOKUP(bewatering_status.response, humi) %",
-			"active": 1
 		}

 ```
-Maybe this needs some explanation.
-The webswitch is used here as atrigger.
-It is switched to running once a minute by the first rule and calls a webservice that returns the state of the watering system as a list of key=value pairs as its response variable.
-Because the on_success value will never match the actual response, the webswitch always returns to the stopped state when the request finishes.

-The second rule extracts values from the response, using the LOOKUP function and puts them into a label.
+The rule extracts values from the response, using the LOOKUP function and puts them into a label.
 In some cases the retreived value is translated also using LOOKUP (see the nested LOOKUP functions) and the "translate" label.

 ## Using label value in rules
 Normally it is impossible to use the label value of a generic_label device in your rules, because the label can be both a number or a string.
 That makes a rule with this fail: